-What is a Form E?
+What is a Form E in a divorce?

-A Form E is a detailed document you and your spouse are required to complete if you want to finalise financial matters in court after divorce.
+Form E is a detailed document you and your spouse are required to complete if you want to finalise financial matters in court after divorce.

 You will be asked to provide details on your income, assets, pensions and outgoings and expenses.